Bachelor of Business (Information Systems) (Applied)

 - logistics and supply chain management

-Other minors can be chosen from many disciplines offered across RMIT.
+Other minors (PDF 116KB 7p) can be chosen from many disciplines offered across RMIT.

 You have the opportunity to integrate work with learning activities through our Cooperative Education Program - a compulsory industry placement in third year.